-- ➤ If the Council enacts the EAP it then requires submission and approval from the NH Public Utilities Commission. - ➤ The CPCNH Board of Directors has approved a Cost-Sharing Agreement.
+- The EAP requires submission and approval from the NH Public Utilities Commission. - ➤ The CPCNH Board of Directors has approved a Cost-Sharing Agreement.
 This governs how costs will be allocated equitably between operating programs through the Coalition.
 This Agreement requires review and adoption by the City Council before taking effect for DCP. - ➤ Through the recommendation from the CPCNH Risk Management Committee, the Board of Directors adopted the Energy Portfolio Risk Management Policy, Retail Rates Policy, and the Financial Reserves Policy.
 These policies will also require adoption by the City Council to take effect for DCP. - Even with Council adoption of the items mentioned above there is no financial commitment.
 That commitment however is enacted for a three-year term once the Complete Services Bundle is executed by the City Manager.
 This is the last step prior to CPCNH providing DCP with community power services.